 Adult Beginning Ballet

-Designed for adult students new to ballet class; focus is on proper alignment and ballet basics.
+Designed for adult and teen students who are new to ballet class; focus is on proper alignment, core stength, musicality and ballet fundamentals.

 or mail check to

 Registration requires a $25. per class non-refundable registration fee, applicable toward 1st month’s tuition.